2006 Islamic Courts Union offensive: Consolidation of the Islamic Courts Union, Ethiopian intervention

-Jowhar was the most important warlord stronghold outside of Mogadishu, ruled by Mohammed Dheere.
-After securing allies in the town, the ICU advanced on Jowhar in early June, forcing Mohammed Dheere to flee north to Ethiopia on June 14 and capturing the town.

 The Ethiopian invasion began soon after the ICU began pushing out of the capital, with thousands Ethiopian National Defence Force (ENDF) troops being deployed around Baidoa city located in Bay region, far inside Somalia, in order to build a bridgehead for a future large scale military operation.
 On 16 June 2006, Shabeelle Media Network reported that sources in Ethiopia's Somali Region had witnessed a massing of ENDF troops along many of the towns on the Ethiopian–Somali border and on the following day the first Ethiopian troops moved into Somali territory.
 Local Somali officials and residents in Gedo region reported Ethiopian armored vehicles passing through the border town of Dolow and advancing 50 km inland to Luuq.

-The Ethiopian government made the decision to support these exiled warlords in order to oppose what in their view is a critical threat posed by the Islamic Courts to their administration of the Ogaden region.
+The Ethiopian government made the decision to support exiled warlords in order to oppose what in their view is a critical threat posed by the Islamic Courts to their administration of the Ogaden region.

 On 19 June 2006 the ICU called for the international community to pressure Ethiopian forces to withdraw from Somalia.